-The Contract Cleaning Industry (Portable Long Service Leave) Authority Board ('the Board') is appointed by the Governor-in-Council.
+The Board is appointed by the Governor-in-Council.
 The Board reports to the Honourable Grace Grace MP, Minister for State Development and Infrastructure, Minister for Industrial Relations and Minister for Racing.

-$The scheme is administered by \ QLeave \ on \ behalf \ of \ the \ Authority. \ QLeave \ is \ reimbursed \ for \ the \ provision \ of \ its services \ to \ the \ Authority \ through \ an \ administration \ cost \ sharing \ arrangement.$
+The scheme is administered by QLeave, on behalf of the Authority.
+QLeave is reimbursed for the provision of its services to the Authority through an administration cost sharing arrangement.